projectcalico/calico/security/protect-hosts.md

 #### Hosts and workloads

 In the context of {{site.prodname}} configuration, a **workload** is a virtualized compute instance, like a VM or container.
 A **host** is the computer that runs the hypervisor (for VMs), or container runtime (for containers).
-We say it “hosts” the workloads as guests.
+We say it "hosts" the workloads as guests.

 #### Host endpoints